 Lassi G et al. Am J Respir Crit Care Med 2020;201:A4001.

 This review article examined the evolving clinical definitions of severe asthma and severe COPD and evaluated their influence on trial design.
-The authors concluded that a new approach to defining severe obstructive lung disease is needed for the biologic era, and recommended a phenotype- and endotype-focused approach to future research in order to identify novel biomarkers and potential therapeutic targets.
+The authors concluded that a new approach to defining severe obstructive lung disease is needed for the biologic era.
+They recommended a phenotype- and endotype-focused approach to future research to identify novel biomarkers and potential therapeutic targets.

 Martin RJ et al. Eur Respir J 2019; 54: 1900108; doi: 10.1183/13993003.00108-2019.